Cornell-PoBE/site/_posts/2017-03-31-relational-databases.md

 constraints and relationships that set ourselves up well for data storage according to the business-case needs of this todo-list application.

 # Syntax for Creation and Insertion

 Let's start with the todo-lists.
 Todo-lists have *a lot* of information associated with them: users who own them, items that they own, and metadata information.
 For now, we would like to focus on the metadata information associated with them, and will slowly introduce the "glue" that allows us to connect users and todo-list items to these todo-lists in the near future.

-What metadata do todo-lists have?
+What information do `todo-lists` have?

 * Some unique identifier for the todo-list
 * The name of the todo-list